nopara73/ZeroLink/README.md

 The idea of [CoinJoin](https://bitcointalk.org/index.php?topic=279249.0) (CJ) was introduced in 2013 by Gregory Maxwell.
 When multiple participants add inputs to a common CJ transaction and some of the outputs have the same value no one can tell which input intended to fund which of these outputs.
 CoinJoin based techniques are generally the most Blockchain space efficient, therefore the cheapest on-chain Bitcoin privacy techniques.
 The maximum reachable theoretical anonymity set goes [from 350 to 470](https://bitcoin.stackexchange.com/questions/57073/what-is-the-maximum-anonimity-set-of-a-coinjoin-transaction/57091).

-### Chaumain CoinJoin
+### Chaumian CoinJoin

-Chaumain CoinJoin was also briefly described by Maxwell:
+Chaumian CoinJoin was also briefly described by Maxwell:
 > Using chaum blind signatures: The users connect and provide inputs (and change addresses) and a cryptographically-blinded version of the address they want their private coins to go to; the server signs the tokens and returns them.
 The users anonymously reconnect, unblind their output addresses, and return them to the server.
 The server can see that all the outputs were signed by it and so all the outputs had to come from valid participants.
 Later people reconnect and sign.

-Every mix made via Chaumain CoinJoin comes with a guarantee that Tumbler can neither violate anonymity, nor steal bitcoins.
-Chaumain CoinJoin is by no means complex.
+Every mix made via Chaumian CoinJoin comes with a guarantee that Tumbler can neither violate anonymity, nor steal bitcoins.
+Chaumian CoinJoin is by no means complex.
 Its simplicity allows it to be one of the most, if not the most performant on-chain mixing technique.
 A mixing round can be measured in seconds or minutes.

 ### Distributed CoinJoin

 It is certainly possible to distribute this scheme.
 Tim Ruffing's [CoinShuffle](http://crypsys.mmci.uni-saarland.de/projects/CoinShuffle/coinshuffle.pdf) and [CoinShuffle++](https://crypsys.mmci.uni-saarland.de/projects/FastDC/draft-paper.pdf) are novel attempts to do so.
 However distributed systems are hard to get right: they require various tradeoffs, they are more complex, they open the door for various attacks, updating or upgrading them are difficult.
-The implementation of Chaumain CoinJoin is fairly straightforward, therefore existing wallets can easily implement it.
+The implementation of Chaumian CoinJoin is fairly straightforward, therefore existing wallets can easily implement it.
 The server is untrusted, so it does not have the risk of coin stealing, nor the risk of privacy breaching, therefore distributing this system might not be fully justified from a practical point of view.
 As Maxwell noted:
 >  I don't know if there is, or ever would be, a reason to bother with a fully distributed version with full privacy, but it's certainly possible.